Explore Hyderabad’s historic gems with a local guide. Capture stunning architecture, savor Irani Chai, and discover the city’s pearl legacy.

 -

-Ambica Pearls & Jewellers - Hyderabad is India’s main pearl trading center, earning it the nickname “City of Pearls.”
+Ambica Pearls & Jewellers - Hyderabad is a major pearl trading center in India, earning it the nickname “City of Pearls.”
 The city’s population is largely engaged in the delicate art of drilling pearls, a skill practiced for generations.
-This makes Hyderabad one of India’s largest pearl drilling locations.
-The pearl industry thrived under the patronage of the Qutub Shahi kings and the Asaf Jahis, known for their love of sparkling jewels.
+The pearl industry flourished under the patronage of the Qutub Shahi kings and the Asaf Jahis, who had a fondness for sparkling jewels.
 Pearls were part of the royal regalia, and their crushed form was believed to have healing and beautifying properties.
-Princesses were weighed against their pearls on birthdays, and Mir Osman Ali Khan, the richest of the Nizams, reportedly hoarded sacks of pearls in his palace basements.
+Princesses were weighed against their pearls on birthdays, and Mir Osman Ali Khan, the richest of the Nizams, was said to have hoarded sacks of pearls in his palace basements.

 - Private transportation